Capitol Fellowship Program

 IMPORTANT DATES FOR CLLARO CAPITOL FELLOWS

-- Friday, December 16, 2022 - Fellows and host offices Meet & Greet at Mi Casa Resource Center
+- Fall 2023, exact date TBD - Fellows and host offices Meet & Greet at Mi Casa Resource Center

-- Friday, January 6, 2023 - First Friday Meeting (virtual) Prepping for the first day of Session.
+- Friday, January 5, 2024 - First Friday Meeting: Prepping for the Legislative Session.

-- Monday, January 9 - First day of the First Regular Session of the 74th Colorado General Assembly
+- Date TBD - First day of the Second Regular Session of the 74th Colorado General Assembly

-- We will be meeting weekly every Friday starting on January 6, 2023 until May 12, 2023 from 11AM-2PM in person at Mi Casa Resource Center.
+- We will be meeting weekly every Friday starting on January 5, 2024 until May 24, 2024 from 11AM-2PM in person at Mi Casa Resource Center.
 Virtual meetings may be conducted under certain circumstances and will be announced prior to the meeting date.
 All Friday meetings are mandatory.
-The last Friday meeting will be May 12.
+If a Fellow misses more than three meetings, they will be asked to withdraw from the program.

 Get more information